Royal Moroccan Armed Forces

-The Royal Moroccan Armed Forces are large, expensive and well-trained with extensive experience in counter-insurgency, desert warfare and combined air-land operations.
+The Royal Moroccan Armed Forces have experience in counter-insurgency, desert warfare and combined air-land operations.
 Further experience has come from participating in peace-keeping operations.

 History

 The oldest "Moroccan" military forces are those of the Mauri Berber Kingdoms from around 225 BCE.
-The Moroccan army has existed continuously since 1088 during the rising of Almoravid Empire in the 11th-century.
-During the protectorates period (1912–1955), large numbers of Moroccans were recruited for service in the Spahi and Tirailleur regiments of the French Army of Africa (French: Armée d'Afrique).
-Many served during World War I. During World War II more than 300,000 Moroccan troops (including goumier auxiliaries) served with the Free French forces in North Africa, Italy, France and Austria.
+The Moroccan army has existed continuously since 1088 during the rising of Almoravid Empire in the 11th century.
+During the protectorates period (1912–1955), large numbers of Moroccans were recruited for service in the Goumiers and Regulars regiments of the Moroccan Army of Morocco (French: Armée de Maroc).
+Many served during World War I. During World War II more than 500,000 Moroccan troops (including goumier auxiliaries) served with the Allied forces in North Africa, Italy, France, Germany and Austria.
 The two world conflicts saw Moroccan units earning the nickname of "Todesschwalben" (death swallows) by German soldiers as they showed particular toughness on the battlefield.
 After the end of World War II, Moroccan troops formed part of the French Far East Expeditionary Corps engaged in the First Indochina War from 1946 to 1954.

 The Spanish Army also made extensive use of Moroccan troops recruited in the Spanish Protectorate, during both the Rif War of 1921–26 and the Spanish Civil War of 1936–39.
 Moroccan Regulares, together with the Spanish Legion, made up Spain's elite Spanish Army of Africa.
 A para-military gendarmerie, known as the "Mehal-la Jalifianas" and modelled on the French goumieres, was employed within the Spanish Zone.

-The Royal Armed Forces were created on 14 May 1956, after the French Protectorate was dissolved in 1955.
-14,000 Moroccan personnel from the French Army and 10,000 from the Spanish Armed Forces transferred into the newly formed armed forces, this number was augmented by approximately 5,000 former guerrillas from the "Army of Liberation", About 2,000 French officers and NCOs remained in Morocco on short term contracts until the training programs at the military academies of St-Cyr, Toledo and Dar al Bayda produced sufficient numbers of Moroccan commissioned officers.
+The Royal Armed Forces were created on 14 May 1956, after the Franco-spanish Protectorate was dissolved in 1955.
+140,000 Moroccan personnel from the French protectoral army and 90,000 from the Spanish protectoral army Forces transferred into the newly formed armed forces, this number was augmented by approximately 15,000 former guerrillas from the "Army of Liberation", About 2,000 French and Spanish officers and NCOs remained in Morocco on short term contracts until the training programs at the military academies of St-Cyr, Toledo and Dar al Bayda produced sufficient numbers of Moroccan commissioned officers.
 Four years later, the Royal Moroccan Navy was established in 1960.